Firework night tips on to keep your pets calm and safe

 Is your pet struggling with the loud noises and bright lights from your local firework displays?
-Here's how to calm them down and keep them safe.
+Here's how to calm them down and keep them safe on Bonfire Night.

-For many people Bonfire Night is a great time to come together with friends and family to sit around a fire and watch the spectacular firework displays.
+For many people Bonfire Night is a great time to come together with friends and family to sit around a fire and watch the spectacular firework displays but sadly, for our dogs and cats, this can bring extreme stress as the bright lights and loud bangs can cause panic and confusion.

-We have to remember that a dog's hearing is twice as sensitive as a human’s while a cat’s three times as sensitive, making the shock even more disturbing to them.
+With a dog's hearing twice as sensitive as a human’s, and a cat’s three times as sensitive, firework noises can be even more disturbing to them.

 While plenty of concerned animal lovers have been calling for the displays to be banned altogether, experts are now advising ways make this week as comfortable as possible.